-The suburban neighborhood that is presented in my documentary style project was built in the late 1950's and has several abandoned spaces throughout the approximate four square mile neighborhood.
+The suburban neighborhood that is presented in my project was built in the late 1950’s and has several abandoned spaces throughout the approximate four square mile area.
 My childhood home is within this neighborhood and I have resided there the majority of my adult life.
-In 2017, I began to observe and document the neighborhood, which has not rebounded from the 2008 American housing crisis and recession.
+In 2017, I began to observe and document my neighborhood in the US State of Delaware that has not rebounded from the 2008 American housing crisis and recession.

 University College London,